Metassive/PunkPink-add-ons/README.md

 <h3>Step 5: Publish</h3>
 Go to the Decentraland builder and upload the .GLB file to publish.

-* If you want to learn more about building wearables in decentraland visit the official documentation: https://docs.decentraland.org/creator/wearables/wearables-overview/
+* If you want to learn more about building wearables in decentraland visit the official documentation: <a href="https://docs.decentraland.org/creator/wearables/wearables-overview/" target="_blank">https://docs.decentraland.org/creator/wearables/wearables-overview/</a>

 <h2>Repo structure</h2>